majid-vaghari/dsfall2018/CONTRIBUTING.md

 _Please be advised.
 You are required to wait at least 72 hours after the deadline for each assignment before you submit your solutions; otherwise, **it will be considered an act of academic dishonesty and a direct violation of course policies.**_

+### Conventions

+Follow the naming conventions.
+An empty file will be available for each assignment or quiz before its deadline.

+Solutions must be in Persian.

+Each pull request should contain **only one** solution to **only one** problem.

+Please don't send pull requests for exercises that are already solved.

+Out of many submitted PRs, only _one_ will be accepted.

 ## Reporting Issues

 If you see a problem with a solution, [create an issue](https://help.github.com/articles/creating-an-issue/).